tbranyen/diffhtml/packages/diffhtml-components/README.md

 Stable Version: 1.0.0-beta.7

 The exported classes `Component` and `WebComponent` are designed to be interchangeable and as close to feature-parity as possible.
-This helps bridges the React and Web Component gap.
+This helps bridge the React / Web Component gap.

 ## Installation